 She was at home.
-But, alas! it was not such a home, she had not such a welcome, as-she checked herself; she was unreasonable.
+But, alas! it was not such a home, she had not such a welcome, as--she checked herself; she was unreasonable.
 What right had she to be of importance to her family?
 She could have none, so long lost sight of!
 William's concerns must be dearest, they always had been, and he had every right.
 Yet to have so little said or asked about herself, to have scarcely an inquiry made after Mansfield!
-It did pain her to have Mansfield forgotten; the friends who had done so much; the dear, dear friends!
+It did pain her to have Mansfield forgotten; the friends who had done so much--the dear. dear friends!
 But here, one subject swallowed up all the rest.
 Perhaps it must be so.
-The destination of the Thrush must be now pre-eminently interesting.
-A day or two might show the difference.
-She only was to blame.
+The destination of the Thrush must be now preeminently interesting.
+A day or two might shew the difference. \She\ only was to blame.
 Yet she thought it would not have been so at Mansfield.
-No, in her uncle's house there would have been a consideration of times and seasons, a regulation of subject, a propriety, an attention towards every body which there was not here.
+No, in her uncle's house there would have been a consideration of times and seasons, a regulation of subject, a propriety, an attention towards everybody which there was not here.

 The only interruption which thoughts like these received for nearly half an hour was from a sudden burst of her father's, not at all calculated to compose them.
 At a more than ordinary pitch of thumping and hallooing in the passage, he exclaimed, "Devil take those young dogs!
 How they are singing out!
 Ay, Sam's voice louder than all the rest!
 That boy is fit for a boatswain.
-Holloa you there!
+Holla, you there!
 Sam, stop your confounded pipe, or I shall be after you."

-This threat was so palpably disregarded, that though within five minutes afterwards the three boys all burst into the room together and sat down, Fanny could not consider it as a proof of anything more than their being for the time thoroughly fagged, which their hot faces and panting breaths seemed to prove, especially as they were still kicking each other's shins, and hallooing out at sudden starts immediately under their father's eyes.
+This threat was so palpably disregarded, that though within five minutes afterwards the three boys all burst into the room together and sat down, Fanny could not consider it as a proof of anything more than their being for the time thoroughly fagged, which their hot faces and panting breaths seemed to prove, especially as they were still kicking each other's shins, and hallooing out at sudden starts immediately under their father's eye.

-The next opening of the door brought something more welcome; it was for the tea-things, which she had begun almost to despair of seeing that evening.
-Susan and an attendant girl, whose inferior appearance informed Fanny, to her great surprise, that she had previously seen the upper servant, brought in everything necessary for the meal; Susan looking, as she put the kettle on the fire and glanced at her sister, as if divided between the agreeable triumph of showing her activity and usefulness, and the dread of being thought to demean herself by such an office.
+The next opening of the door brought something more welcome: it was for the tea-things, which she had begun almost to despair of seeing that evening.
+Susan and an attendant girl, whose inferior appearance informed Fanny, to her great surprise, that she had previously seen the upper servant, brought in everything necessary for the meal; Susan looking, as she put the kettle on the fire and glanced at her sister, as if divided between the agreeable triumph of shewing her activity and usefulness, and the dread of being thought to demean herself by such an office.
 "She had been into the kitchen," she said, "to hurry Sally and help make the toast, and spread the bread and butter, or she did not know when they should have got tea, and she was sure her sister must want something after her journey."

 Fanny was very thankful.
-She could not but own that she should be very glad of a little tea, and Susan immediately set about making it, as if pleased to have the employment all to herself; and with only a little unnecessary bustle, and some few injudicious attempts at keeping her brothers in better order than she could, acquitted
+She could not but own that she should be very glad of a little tea, and Susan immediately set about making it, as if pleased to have the employment all to herself; and with only a little unnecessary bustle, and some few injudicious attempts at keeping her brothers in better order than she could, acquitted herself very well.
+Fanny's spirit was as much refreshed as her body; her head and heart were soon the better for such well-timed kindness.
+Susan had an open, sensible countenance; she was like William, and Fanny hoped to find her like him in disposition and goodwill towards herself.